Elstree: Elstree and Borehamwood railway station

-Elstree & Borehamwood railway station is on the Thameslink line between London St Pancras and Bedford.
+Elstree & Borehamwood railway station is on the Midland Main Line between London St Pancras and Bedford.
 It was built by the Midland Railway in 1868, and is located just north of the 1072 yd Elstree Tunnels.

 The area of Borehamwood to the west of the railway line, formally Deacon's Hill, is colloquially called Elstree even though it is not contiguous with the village.
 Elstree South Underground station was due to be an extension of the Northern line, planned in the 1930s, but never completed.

 Road links

 The old A5 road (Watling Street) goes through Elstree village, where it is designated as the A5183 road.
 Through the village, the road is called (from south to north) Elstree Hill South, High Street and Elstree Hill North.
 The 18th century Grade II listed building, Elstree Hill House, is still on Elstree Hill South, and used to be the home of the old Elstree School (see Schools).
 In the early 1900s, it was noted that: